SpaciousCoder78/covers/README.md

-# calp
+# clpm

-CALP - C Application Library Packages is a package manager for C
+CLPM is a package manager for C